2013 Continuous Gutter Parts Delivery Service for Local DIY

 .

-These shown below comes in sets of 1 ornamental funnels per foot that link together with these hollow tubular loop chains for up to 3 story lengths, and are sold without the loops.
+These shown below comes in sets of 2 ornamental funnels per foot that link together with a hollow tubular loop chains, which are not very strong, so I replace them with solid 4ga copper wire to handle heavy ice cycles.

 Bluebell or Crocus